Ghasak/CPP_APIs/docs/classes_and_Structs/virtual_functions.md

 base class.
 This is the power of virtual functions and polymorphism in C++, allowing for flexible and extendable designs without the need for explicit type checks or casting.

+## 5. Dynamic Dispatch and Virtual (V) Table

+The inquiry touches on some core concepts of object-oriented programming in C++ and other languages that support polymorphism through virtual methods.
+Let's clarify these concepts:

+### 5.1.
+Virtual Table (v-table)

+A virtual table, or v-table, is an implementation detail used by C++ compilers to support dynamic dispatch (runtime method binding) for classes with virtual functions.
+When a class has one or more virtual functions:

+- A v-table is created by the compiler for that class.
+This v-table contains pointers to the virtual functions defined or inherited by the class.
+- Each object of a class with virtual functions has a hidden pointer (often called the v-pointer) that points to the v-table of its class.
+This ensures that method calls can be correctly dispatched at runtime.
+- When a class is derived from a base class with virtual functions, its v-table is constructed by replacing pointers to base class methods with pointers to overridden methods in the derived class, if any.

+This mechanism allows C++ to support runtime polymorphism.
+When a virtual function is called on a pointer or reference to a base class, the actual function that gets called is determined at runtime based on the v-table of the object's actual class.

+### 5.2.
+Dynamic Dispatch

+Dynamic dispatch is the process by which a call to an overridden virtual function is resolved at runtime.
+This contrasts with static dispatch, where the function call is resolved at compile time.
+Dynamic dispatch is essential for implementing polymorphism, where the exact method to be called is determined not by the type of the pointer or reference, but by the actual type of the object it points to or references.

+Here’s how dynamic dispatch is related to virtual functions and the v-table:

+- **When a virtual function is called**: The compiler generates code to look up the function pointer in the v-table of the object's class.
+- **Resolution of the function call**: This lookup happens at runtime, and the function that the pointer in the v-table refers to is called.
+This is how the correct overridden method is invoked on a derived class object, even when the call is made through a base class pointer or reference.

+### 5.3.
+Correcting Understanding

+My current understanding of the relationship between virtual methods, the v-table, and dynamic dispatch seems largely accurate.
+Here are a few clarifications to ensure precision in how these concepts interrelate:

+- **Virtual methods** are declared with the `virtual` keyword in C++ and indicate that dynamic dispatch should be used for these methods.
+- **The v-table** is an underlying mechanism used to implement dynamic dispatch.
+  It's not part of the C++ language itself but a common technique used by compilers to support runtime method resolution.
+- **Dynamic dispatch** is the runtime mechanism that allows C++ programs to call the correct method implementation in a hierarchy of classes with overridden methods.
+It relies on the v-table to determine the actual function to call.

+In summary, the v-table and dynamic dispatch are closely related: the v-table enables dynamic dispatch, and dynamic dispatch is the mechanism that allows polymorphic behavior in object-oriented systems, facilitated by virtual methods in classes.
+Your understanding aligns well with these concepts, emphasizing the importance of these mechanisms in supporting runtime polymorphism in C++.